This post was updated on August 13, 2017 to reflect information from Charleys Philly Steaks’ 2017 FDD (Item 7).

 1. Initial Franchise Fee: $24,500

-- The initial franchise fee is $15,000 for your second and any subsequent Charleys Restaurant.
+- The initial franchise fee is $15,000 for your second and any subsequent Restaurant.

-- Your costs for leasehold improvements will depend on many varying factors such as the type of location (e.g. strip center, mall food court, institutional), the size and condition of the premises of your Restaurant, and other local factors, including labor and material costs.
+- Your costs for leasehold improvements will depend on many varying factors such as the type of location (e.g. strip center, mall food court, airport, military base, free standing), the size and condition of the premises of your Restaurant, and other local factors, including labor and material costs.

 - You must purchase or lease certain items of equipment; including, but not limited to, signs, display cases, fryers, grills, air conditioning and exhaust units, sinks, coolers, freezers, office equipment shelving, counters, banners, awnings, product photos, and pictures.

-- You are responsible for shipping and handling costs.
+- You also will be responsible for shipping and handling costs, which are included in the estimate.

 4. POS System: $5,150 to $13,220